Dinosaur! (1985 film): Origins of the project

+Production

-Shooting, airings and VHS releasesDinosaur! was mainly shot in New York City and Los Angeles, and in some fossiliferous locations of the United States.
-Christopher Reeve was a "Dino fan" and demonstrated his enthusiasm for the shooting by flying with his own airplane to the American Museum of Natural History in New York and requesting himself the re-shooting of several scenes.
+Dinosaur! was primarily shot in New York City and Los Angeles, and in some fossiliferous locations of the United States.
+Reeve was a "Dino fan" and demonstrated his enthusiasm by flying his own airplane to the American Museum of Natural History in New York and requesting himself reshoots of several scenes.

-The special effects were mainly made in Phil Tippett's garage.
+Special effects were mainly made in Phil Tippett's garage.
 Tippett received assistance from Industrial Light & Magic stop-motion animators Randy Dutra (who made the dinosaur molds and skins) and Tom St. Amand (who made the inner articulated metallic skeletons of the dinosaurs).

-Some excerpts from old films were shown in Dinosaur! in order to explain how popular dinosaurs were in cinema.
-One of those excerpts was a scene from King Kong (1933), in which a character pronounces the words "prehistoric beast", which is the title chosen by Phil Tippett for his experimental short.Dinosaur! was shown again on the Disney Channel during the 1990s before it went from being a premium pay channel on cable to a standard channel.
+Some excerpts from old films are utilized in Dinosaur! in order to explain how popular dinosaurs were in cinema.
+One of those excerpts was a scene from King Kong (1933), in which a character pronounces the words "prehistoric beast", which is the title chosen by Tippett for his experimental short.

+Release

+Following its initial airing, Dinosaur! was shown on the Disney Channel throughout the 1990s before it went from being a premium pay channel on cable to a standard channel.
 It had a VHS release on May 5, 1993, by Family Home Entertainment.

 Legacy

 Some footage of Dinosaur! was re-dubbed with different sound effects and music in the original 3D Dinosaur Adventure for MS-DOS operating systems by Knowledge Adventure.
 It was used in again the 1995 and 1996 Windows remake of the game.
 They appeared in the 1993 PC-video game called Microsoft Dinosaurs.
 They appeared in the 1998 ABC World Reference game called Wide World of Dinosaurs for Microsoft Windows and Apple Macintosh operating systems by Creative Wonders.
-Footage of Dinosaur! was also used in Really Wild Animals for the episode Dinosaurs and Other Creature Features.
+Some of the Footage from Dinosaur! was also used in the episode of Growing Up Wild/Madison's Adventures called Leapin Lizards.
+Footage of Dinosaur! was also used in Really Wild Animals for the episode "Dinosaurs and Other Creature Features".